wessenstam/gts21/karbon/day-2/day-2.rst

 Add the bucket to the DNS
 *************************

-As the bucket can only be addressed by a URL we need to make sure that we have added the name to the DNS server that we have in our environment.
+As the bucket can only be addressed by a URL name and not on IP.
+To fix that we need to make sure that we have added the name to the DNS server that we have in our environment on the AutoAD.

 #.
 Open the DNS tool on your Windows Tools VM via **Desktop -> Tools -> Administrative Tools -> DNS**